 The current Cybersecurity strategy of the Netherlands, National Cyber Security Strategy 2 - From Awareness to Capability, covers the period 2014-2016.
-The revised and reinforced strategy extends alliances with public and private parties, both national and international, setting out responsibilies and concrete steps over a two-year period.
+It revises and reinforces the 2011 strategy, extending alliances with public and private parties, both national and international, setting out responsibilies and concrete steps over a two-year period.
 The strategy was developed in consultation with over 130 public and private organisations and the experts forming part of a government-appointed Cyber Security Board.

 Obj.
 1 - Risk analyses, security requirements and information sharing within critical infrastructure sectors: Within the framework of the protection of critical infrastructure, the government, working with key parties, identifies critical ICT-dependent systems, services and processes.
 These efforts are linked to a programme that will establish basic security requirements (cyber hygiene) on the basis of risk analyses.